compose-spec/compose-spec/05-services.md

 Set a limit in bytes per second for read / write operations on a given device.
 Each item in the list must have two keys:

-- `path`: defining the symbolic path to the affected device.
+- `path`: Defines the symbolic path to the affected device.
-- `rate`: either as an integer value representing the number of bytes or as a string expressing a byte value.
+- `rate`: Either as an integer value representing the number of bytes or as a string expressing a byte value.

 #### device_read_iops, device_write_iops

 Set a limit in operations per second for read / write operations on a given device.
 Each item in the list must have two keys:

-- `path`: defining the symbolic path to the affected device.
+- `path`: Defines the symbolic path to the affected device.
-- `rate`: as an integer value representing the permitted number of operations per second.
+- `rate`: As an integer value representing the permitted number of operations per second.

 #### weight